robertmartin8/MachineLearningStocks/README.md

 7. Generate predictions from current fundamental data

 This is a very generalised overview, but in principle this is all you need to build a fundamentals-based ML stock predictor.

+### EDIT as of 24/5/18

+This project uses pandas-datareader to download historical price data from Yahoo Finance.
+However, in the past few weeks this has become extremely inconsistent – it seems like Yahoo have added some measures to prevent the bulk download of their data.
+I will try to add a fix, but for now, take note that `download_historical_prices.py` may be deprecated.

+As a temporary solution, I've uploaded `stock_prices.csv` and `sp500_index.csv`, so the rest of the project can still function.

 ## Quickstart